-Rayleigh wave phase velocity dispersion curves are only weakly senstive to Vp compared to Vsv; hence, the Vp/Vs ratio is usually a fixed parameter in the inversion of surface wave data.
+Rayleigh wave phase velocity dispersion curves are only weakly sensitive to Vp compared to Vs; hence, the Vp/Vs ratio is usually a fixed parameter in the inversion of surface wave data.
 However, the Vp/Vs ratio is important in receiver function analysis because it is needed to map the P-to-S conversion time delay to depth.
-The Vp/Vs ratio can be determined when Moho reverberations such as the PpPs or PsPs phases are used as discussed by (Zhu and Kanamori, 2000).
+The Vp/Vs ratio can be determined when Moho reverberations such as the PpPs or PsPs phases are used as discussed by Zhu and Kanamori (2000).
 However, these phases arrive later than the 10 sec time window used here in the Monte Carlo inversion.
-We omit these phases from consideration because at many locations in the western US Moho reverberations cannot be isolated cleanly because of lateral heterogeneity (e.g., the large scatter in results in Lowry and Perez-Gussinye, 2011, Fig. 2a).
+We omit these phases from consideration because at many locations in the western US Moho reverberations cannot be isolated cleanly due to lateral heterogeneity (e.g., the large scatter in the results of Lowry and Perez-Gussinye, 2011, Fig. 2a) and in some places a graditional crust-mantle transition.
 Rayleigh wave ellipticity and local amplification may also potentially be used to constrain the crustal Vp/Vs ratio (Lin et al. 2012a,b).
-However, this is is beyond of the scope of this study.
+However, this is beyond of the scope of this study.

 Because we ignore crustal reverberation phases, we are unable to determine the three relevant parameters (Vs in the crust, crustal thickness, and Vp/Vs ratio) simultaneously.
 To demonstrate this result, we add an extra degree of freedom to the model space, the Vp/Vs ratio in the crystalline crust, which we allow to vary between 1.65 and 1.85 during the inversion.
-First, the posterior distribution of Vp/Vs ratio as well as its prior distribution is plotted in Figure 23a.
+First, the posterior distribution of the Vp/Vs ratio as well as its prior distribution are plotted in Figure 21a.
 The posterior distribution of the Vp/Vs ratio does not center at any particular value.
-Second, once the Vp/Vs ratio is introduced, the posterior distribution of the crustal thickness broadens (Fig. 23b) compared with the same posterior distribution from the inversion with fixed Vp/Vs ratio (Fig. 14c).
-The uncertainty of the crustal thickness increased ~ 30% from 1.4 km to ~ 1.8 km.
-Finally, we observe a strong trade-off between crustal thickness and the Vp/Vs ratio (Fig. 23c), which indicates that given a higher Vp/Vs ratio, estimated crustal thickness will be lower and vice versa.
+Second, once the Vp/Vs ratio is introduced as a variable in the inversion, the posterior distribution of the crustal thickness broadens (Fig. 21b) about 20% compared with the same posterior distribution from the inversion with fixed Vp/Vs ratio (Fig. 12c) from 1.4 km to ~ 1.7 km.
+Finally, we observe a strong trade-off between crustal thickness and the Vp/Vs ratio (Fig. 21c), which indicates that given a higher Vp/Vs ratio the estimated crustal thickness will be lower and vice versa.

-The fact that we are unable to determine a preferred Vp/Vs ratio from our data also holds for other stations.
-Figure 23d-f shows the posterior distributions of Vp/Vs ratio at stations T18A in CP, Q22A in RM, and O25A in GP, respectively.
-We do not observe narrow Gaussian shaped distributions for any of them.
+The fact that we are unable to determine a preferred Vp/Vs ratio from our data at station R11A also holds for other stations.
+Figure 21d-f shows the posterior distributions of Vp/Vs ratio at stations T18A in CP, Q22A in RM, and O25A in GP, respectively.
 Overall, we poorly constrain the Vp/Vs ratio from the data we are using.
-The direct effect is that, when we present the 3-D model in section 6.2, the uncertainty values of crustal thickness are under-estimated due to the fact that the Vp/Vs ratio is set to 1.75.
-To improve the determination of the Vp/Vs ratio, other information such as reverberation phases and Rayleigh wave ellipticity and local amplification (Lin et al., 2012a, b) would have to be included in the Monte Carlo sampling.
+The direct effect is that when we present the 3-D model in section 7.2, the uncertainty of crustal thickness is under-estimated by up to ~20% due to the fact that the Vp/Vs ratio is set to 1.75.
+To improve the determination of the Vp/Vs ratio, other information such as reverberation phases arriving after 10 sec in the receiver functions and Rayleigh wave ellipticity and local amplification (Lin et al., 2012a, b) would have to be included in the Monte Carlo sampling.